RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 ML.NET has been around for a few years now, and yet the community excitement has been muted.
 Don't get me wrong, it definitely exists - but on the whole the sentiment is that this has been solved in other languages so why bother with ML.NET.

-This is valid, but it ignores the many companies where the outcomes that can be achieved from machine learning are a goal, but they don't necessarily want to start creating and maintaining a bunch of python projects.
+This is valid, but it ignores the many companies where the outcomes that can be achieved from machine learning are a goal, but they don't necessarily want to start creating and maintaining a bunch of Python projects.
 Companies that have invested in the .NET stack should look to ML.NET for as an alternative - but how close is it?

 I'll be examining that in a series of blogs.